biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         -rw-rw-r-- 1 m_jan2020 m_jan2020 11M Nov 26 17:43 SAMEA2569438.chr10_1.fastq.gz
         -rw-rw-r-- 1 m_jan2020 m_jan2020 12M Nov 26 17:43 SAMEA2569438.chr10_2.fastq.gz

-* Open a file to see its contents using the `less` UNIX command:
+* Open a file to see its contents using the (`less`) UNIX command:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # enter the `less` command followed by the file name you want to
+        # enter the `less` command followed by the file name you want to open:
-        # open:
-        (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
+        m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
         # press Ctrl+F to go forward one window
         # press Ctrl+B to go back one window
         # press 'q' if you want to exit

-Now, make `less` to print out line number information by doing:
+* Now, make (`less`) to print out the line number information by doing:

-        (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less -N SAMEA2569438.chr10_2.fastq.gz
+        m_jan2020@mjan2020VirtualBox:~/course/data$ less -N SAMEA2569438.chr10_2.fastq.gz

 * Output redirection:
-In Linux output redirection means that we can redirect the STDOUT of a command to a file.
-For this, we use the `>` symbol.
+In Linux, output redirection means that we can redirect the STDOUT of a given command to a file.
+For this, we use the (`>`) symbol.
 Example:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # the output of 'ls' will be redirected to the file 'listing'
+        # the output of 'ls' will be redirected to the file named 'listing'
         m_jan2020@mjan2020VirtualBox:~/course/data$ ls -l > listing

         # examine the contents of 'listing'
          m_jan2020@mjan2020VirtualBox:~/course/data$ less listing

 * Piping
- Is a form of redirection to transfer the standard output of one command/program to another command/program for further processing.
-The different commands in the pipe are connected using the pipe character `|`.
+ It is a form of redirection that transfers the standard output of one command/program to another command/program for further processing.
+The different commands in the pipe are connected using the pipe character (`|`).
 In this way we can combine 2 or more commands.
-Pipes are unidirectional i.e., data flows from left to right.
+Pipes are unidirectional, i.e. data flows from left to right.
  Examples:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # counting the number of files in a directory
+        # count the number of files in a directory
         m_jan2020@mjan2020VirtualBox:~$ ls | wc -l

 ## Sequencing data for sample SAMEA2569438
-In this course we are going to align 2 files in the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format against the Rice reference genome.
-Each of the files contain the forward and reverse reads from the paired-end sequencing experiment.
-The reads in each of the files come from sample `SAMEA2569438` of the 3000 Rice genomes project (see [here](https://www.ebi.ac.uk/ena/browser/view/SAMEA2569438)).
-First thing we are going to do is to check the quality of the sequencing reads.
+In this course we are going to align 2 files in the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format to the rice reference genome.
+Each of the files contain the forward and the reverse reads from the paired-end sequencing experiment.
+These reads have been generated for the sample with id (`SAMEA2569438`) of the 3000 Rice genomes project (see [here](https://www.ebi.ac.uk/ena/browser/view/SAMEA2569438)).
+The first thing we are going to do is check the quality of the sequencing reads.

 ### Quality control of the FASTQ files
 For this, we will use [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with our FASTQ files.
 First, move to the directory containing the FASTQ files:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data